 Scientific Director of the Max Planck Florida Institute

-Research in the Yasuda Lab focuses on synaptic plasticity, the ability of synapses to change their connection strength.
+Yasuda Lab focuses on synaptic plasticity, the ability of synapses to change their connection strength.
 This process is thought to underlie learning and memory.
 Cascades of biochemical reactions in dendritic spines, tiny (~0.1 femtoliter) postsynaptic compartments emanating from dendritic surfaces, trigger diverse forms of synaptic plasticity.
-The Yasuda lab aims to elucidate some of the operation principles of such signaling networks in dendritic spines using various optical techniques.

 Director of the Leibniz-Forschunginstitut für Molekulare Pharmakologie Berlin (FMP) and Professor of Molecular Pharmacology at the Institute for Pharmacy of the Free University of Berlin.